These states have been hit the hardest by coronavirus. Here's what they're doing to fight the spread - KEYT | KCOY

 New York

-Gov. Andrew Cuomo on Thursday banned all gatherings of more than 500 people.
+On Thursday, Gov. Andrew Cuomo banned all gatherings of more than 500 people, and New York City declared a state of emergency.

 Following Cuomo’s mandate, the Broadway League announced all Broadway shows will be suspended through April 12.